 In a belatedly filed Consolidated Opposition dated June 21, 2018, the AMLC insisted that the Philippine courts have adopted the US "Willful Blindness" doctrine, and that the contents of the MT103 message should have made respondents Tan, Reyes and Capiña suspicious of the remittances in issue.
 In their Reply dated August 7, 2018, respondents Tan, Reyes, and Capiña pointed out, among others, that (a) the AMLC's position is a departure from its earlier claim that respondents Tan, Reyes and Capiña ought to be charged for failing to read the same MT103 message, and (b) only final decisions of the Supreme Court become judicial precedents, and that the cited tax evasion decision of the Court of Tax Appeals cannot be accorded the same status.

-Respondent Agarrado, for his part, reiterated that it was respondent Torres and Deguito who approved the large transaction withdrawals on February 9, 2016.
+Respondent Agarrado, for his part, reiterated that it was respondent Torres and Deguito who approved the large transaction withdrawals on February 9, 2016, and not him.
+On 12 December 2018, respondents Tan, Reyes, Capiña and Agarrado filed an Urgent Motion for Inhibition, praying that the Philippine DOJ officials who issued the Resolution finding probable cause against them inhibit themselves from the proceedings.
+Both Motions for reconsideration and inhibition remain pending for resolution.

-On March 8, 2016, William S. Go, an existing client of the Bank in another Business Center, and the Bank, filed criminal charges against (a) Maia Santos-Deguito, the former Branch Manager of the Makati Jupiter Business Center, and (b) Angela Ruth S. Torres, the former Senior Customer Service Officer of the Makati Jupiter Business Center, with the Office of the City Prosecutor of the Makati City ("OCP-Makati").
-The criminal complaints alleged that the two former employees: (a) falsified bank documents in order to open fictitious U.S. Dollar and Peso denominated accounts in the name of William S. Go DBA Centurytex Trading, which were used in the transfer/conversion of US\$81.00 million subject of the BOB Incident, and (b) Angela Ruth S. Torres committed perjury when she executed the affidavit identifying William S. Go as the person who allegedly received the ₱20.00 million withdrawn from his fictitious Peso account on February 5, 2016.
+On March 8, 2016, William S. Go, an existing client of the Bank in another Business Center, and the Bank, filed criminal charges against (a) Maia Santos-Deguito, the former Branch Manager of the Makati Jupiter Business Center ("Makati Jupiter BC"), and (b) Angela Ruth S. Torres, the former Senior Customer Service Officer of the Makati Jupiter BC, with the Office of the City Prosecutor of the Makati City ("OCP-Makati").
+The criminal complaints alleged that the two former employees: (a) falsified bank documents in order to open fictitious U.S. Dollar and Peso denominated accounts in the name of William S. Go DBA Centurytex Trading, which were used in the transfer/conversion of US\$81.00 million subject of the BOB Incident, and (b) Angela Ruth S. Torres committed perjury when she executed the affidavit identifying William S. Go as the person who allegedly received the \$\bar{P}\$20.00 million withdrawn from his fictitious Peso account on February 5, 2016.

 The OCP-Makati found probable cause to charge Maia Santos-Deguito with several counts of falsification, now docketed as Criminal Case Nos.
 16-5175 CR to 16-5177 CR, "People of the Philippines vs. Maia Santos Deguito", which are currently being heard by the Metropolitan Trial Court of Makati City, Branch 63.
-On 22 October 2018, and as a result of the untimely death of Mr. William Go, the Prosecution and external counsel for the Bank filed an Ex-Parte Request for Issuance of Subpoena Ad Testificandum Et Duces Tecum of the same date, praying that Ms. Antonia Barros, Director III, Legislative Records and Archives Section, Philippine Senate, be directed to appear on 27 November 2018, at 8:30 am, and bring with her the video recordings and the Transcript of Stenographic Notes of Mr. William Go's testimony before the Senate Blue Ribbon Committee, showing Mr. Go's denial that he had anything to do with the transactions relating to the Bangladesh incident.
+In view of the untimely death of Mr. William Go, the Prosecution and external counsel will instead subpoena another witness and the Head of the Legislative Records and Archives Section, Philippine Senate, for the production of the video recordings and the Transcript of Stenographic Notes of Mr. William Go's testimony before the Senate Blue Ribbon Committee, where Mr. Go denied any participation in the transactions relating to the BOB Incident.
+The Prosecution is set to continue its presentation of evidence in June 2019.

 On the other hand, while the OCP-Makati dismissed the charges of falsification against Angela Ruth S. Torres, it found probable cause to charge her for perjury.
 The aforementioned case, Criminal Case No. M-MKT-16-06765-CR, "People of the Philippines v.
 Angela Ruth Torres", is also being heard by the Metropolitan Trial Court of Makati City, Branch 63.
-The Bank has several other ongoing criminal cases or petitions for review currently pending in relation to actions that it has initiated against former Bank employees in relation to the BOB Incident.
+The Prosecution is currently presenting its evidence against Ms. Torres The Bank has several petitions for review currently pending in relation to actions that it has initiated against former Bank employees in relation to the Bangladesh incident.